Green Power Partnership Program Success Metrics

 - Number of Green Power Partners by Electricity Loads

 - Annual Green Power Use by Supply Option

 - Green Power Usage and Number of Partners by Industry

 - Use of Various Supply Options by Industry

 Relative Scale of the Green Power Partnership

 The renewable electricity used by Green Power Partners is just a subset of the overall U.S. renewable electricity market.
 The graph below shows the relative size of the various renewable electricity markets, such as the entire voluntary green power market and the volume of renewables mandated by RPS policies.
-In 2017, the volume of green power used by Partners made up about 40 percent of the voluntary market, about 12 percent of net non-hydro renewable electricity generation (including mandatory purchases), and about 7 percent of all renewable electricity generation.
+In 2017, the volume of green power used by Partners made up almost 41 percent of the voluntary market, about 12 percent of net non-hydro renewable electricity generation (including mandatory purchases), and about 7 percent of all renewable electricity generation.

 The graph also shows that all renewable markets have grown from 2016 to 2017.

 1 Green Power Partnership program data